 Notes on the Geography of Pakistan: Rural Punjab

-The Punjab is the irrigated heart of Pakistan, and some day this website should take a closer look at this land of one-time jungle and of British irrigation colonies.
+The Punjab is the irrigated heart of Pakistan, and some day this website should take a closer look at this land of one-time jungle, succeeded by British irrigation colonies.

 The British made the Punjab--that is, they built the canals that made it a granary.
 Here, part of the Chenab system.

-There's plenty of life left in this old irrigation department's inspection bungalows.
+There's plenty of life left in this old irrigation department inspection bungalows.

 Nearby, two teens harvest mixed and irrigated grains.

 A "pucca nucca," or well-built channel divider.
 A little mud and the circular plug can be moved from one side to the other.
 Will the farmers take turns, as they are supposed to?
-It seems that Pakistani farmers are more disciplined than those to the east, perhaps because farmers know that a man who feels dishonored is likely to take lethal corrective action.
+It seems that Pakistani farmers are more disciplined than those to the east, perhaps because farmers here know that a man who feels dishonored is likely to respond with lethal results.